Meteo-Concept/hcaptcha-bundle/README.md

 This bundle is tested for Symfony major versions 3, 4, 5 and 6.
 Major version 2 works for Symfony 3 and 4, with PHP 7.2+ ;
 major version 3 for Symfony 5 and 6 with PHP 7.4 or 8.x.
 The test
 dependencies requirements can be more stringent.
+See version 4 for Symfony 6.4 and 7.x.

 Installation
 ----------